 One of my fondest memories as a child is jumping on my parents’ bed with my sister.
 We didn’t do it once—we did it any chance we could!
 Of course in those days there were no trampolines and, honestly, I think jumping on the bed is WAY MORE fun!

-–As young children, we didn’t know that bouncing up and down and up and down again, over and over was an aerobic workout–we just loved the thrill of rocketing up, being suspended for just a split second and then plummeting back down.
+• As young children, we didn’t know that bouncing up and down and up and down again, over and over was an aerobic workout.
+We just loved the thrill of rocketing up, being suspended for just a split second and then plummeting back down.
 But jumping was putting our cardiovascular system into a higher gear!
-Jumping was making our heart and lungs stronger and more efficient.

-–With all that oxygenized blood moving throughout the body—it eventually makes it to the brain…and in theory, at least, should make for clearer thinking.
-I won’t comment on some of the ideas my sister and I came up with while jumping, as it might invalidate this theory…but we definitely would have gotten high marks for creativity!
+• With all that oxygenized blood moving throughout the body, it eventually makes it to the brain In theory, at least, it should make for clearer thinking.
+I won’t comment on some of the ideas my sister and I came up with while jumping, as it might invalidate this theory, but we definitely would have gotten high marks for creativity!

 So, if you don’t have time to get to your local indoor play space–just open the door to your bedroom….they’ll know what to do next!